shafnaashraf/shafnaashraf.github.io/requireJava.md

 ```bash
 java --version
 ```
+**If the command doesnot return any java versions, set up the path varibale in your system as follows**

 ### Setting Up Path Variables (Windows)
 If the command doesn't work, you need to add Java to your system PATH: